 Where do you work?

 I work at a nursing home as a waitress.
 I work where my mom works because she’s a social worker which is how I learned about the job and I’ve been volunteering there since I was six.
 I just really wanted the money so when they offered the job I was ready.
 So I do have a lot of experience dealing with elders.
-It’s interesting because before this job I actually dealt with them more in person because I would volunteer in activities.
-But now I’m usually in the kitchen, which is not very face to face interactions with them, unless they come to the kitchen to ask for yogurt or something.
+It’s interesting because before this job I actually dealt with them more in person because I would volunteer in Activities.
+But now I’m usually in the kitchen, which is not very face-to-face, unless they come to the kitchen to ask for yogurt or something.

 They have very specific demands for what they’re served for breakfast and lunch.
 So a lot of the times I’ll get yelled at about cooking eggs over easy even though I’m not in charge of that.
 So I guess it’s a good lesson on how to deal with difficult people because you always have to be polite.
 They’re always in the right no matter what.
 You just have to be as helpful as you can and sometimes that means listening to them and nodding.
 There’s a lot of codes that you have to follow because everybody there is high risk.
 Most of them have autoimmune disorders or things where they need oxygen machines, just a lot of things that involve respiratory illnesses, which is exactly what corona is.
 So you have to take a lot of precautions when you’re handling their food, which is all I do.
 So you just have to wear gloves and a mask at all times.
 Just wash your hands all the time.
 The dining room isn’t open right now so I just bring food to the residents’ doors instead.
 We’re not allowed to be in contact with them.